 Stage One

-To understand the factors associated with the exclusions of care experienced young people from schools, and the relationship between exclusions and post-16 transitions, a rapid review of the literature will be conducted.
-This review will be complemented by a set of semi-structured interviews with relevant staff from mainstream schools.
+To understand the factors associated with the exclusions of care experienced learners from schools, and the relationship between exclusions and post-16 transitions, a rapid review of the literature was conducted.

-To gain a summary of school exclusion rates across Wales in relation to care experienced young people, the Secure Anonymised Information Linkage (SAIL) Databank team at Swansea University will link and analyse existing datasets.
-This descriptive work will also highlight how many care experienced learners attend PRUs in Wales, and how many move into further education at 16.
+To gain a summary of school exclusion rates across Wales in relation to care experienced learners, the Secure Anonymised Information Linkage (SAIL) Databank team at Swansea University linked and analysed existing datasets.
+This descriptive work also highlighted how many care experienced learners attended PRUs in Wales, providing further insights into the relationship between PRU attendance and care experience type.

 Stage Two

-Longitudinal case studies will be carried out in four PRUs, to understand the facilitators and barriers to sustainable post-16 transitions.
-This will include the use of ethnographic and creative methods.
+Longitudinal case studies were carried out in three PRUs, to understand the facilitators and barriers to sustainable post-16 transitions.
+This included the use of creative methods and semi-structured interviews with young people and staff in PRUs and FE colleges.

-Following this period of data collection, follow-up interviews will be carried out with young people over a further 15-month period.
-Firstly, when they begin further education, training or work, and once more, 12 months later.
+Following this period of data collection, follow-up interviews were carried out with a small number of young people over a further 15-month period.
+Firstly, when they began ETE, and once more, 12 months later.

 Findings